-Cause: The Authority has informed us that it does not have the economic resources needed to hire additional qualified accounting staff in order to adequately segregate duties.
+Cause: The Authority does not have the economic resources needed to hire additional qualified accounting staff in order to adequately segregate duties.

 Recommendation: We recommend the Authority's Board and management be aware of the lack of segregation of the accounting functions and, where possible, implement oversight procedures to ensure the internal control policies and procedures are being implemented by personnel to the extent possible.